2017 Idaho Vandals football team

 The 2017 Idaho Vandals football team represented the University of Idaho in the 2017 NCAA Division I FBS football season.
 The Vandals played their home games at the Kibbie Dome in Moscow, Idaho, and competed in the Sun Belt Conference.
 They were led by fifth-year head coach Paul Petrino.
 They finished the season 4–8, 3–5 in Sun Belt play to finish in a tie for eighth place.

 The season marked the Vandals' final year in the Sun Belt and the FBS, as the team rejoined the Big Sky Conference and FCS in 2018.

-Previous season

-The Vandals finished the 2016 season 9–4, 6–2 in Sun Belt play to finish in tie for third place.
-They were invited to the Famous Idaho Potato Bowl where they defeated Colorado State.